ruettenauer/Panel-Data-Analysis/README.md

 # Panel Data Analysis

-This is a short-course on panel data analysis prepared for the Warwick Q-Step Masterclass.
+This is a short-course on panel data analysis, originally prepared for the Warwick Q-Step Masterclass.

+* This is work in progress *

 ---